SMT-COMP/smt-comp/rules/rules25.md

 ## 5.5 Model-Validation Track

 The Model-Validation Track will evaluate the capability of solvers to produce models for satisfiable problems.
-Performance of solvers will be measudarkred by correctness and well-formedness of the model they provide.
+Performance of solvers will be measured by correctness and well-formedness of the model they provide.

 **Benchmark Selection.** This track has the divisions QF_Bitvec, QF_DataTypes, QF_Equality, QF_Equality+Bitvec, QF_Equality+(Non)LinearArith, QF\_(Non)LinearIntArith, and QF\_(Non)LinearRealArith.
 This year all divisions with non-linear arithmetic, arrays, and datatypes are experimental divisions.
 The track will run on a selection of non-incremental *sat* benchmarks from these logics (as described on page ).

 **Input/Output.** The SMT-LIB language provides a command **(get-model)** to request a satisfying model after a **check-sat** command returns `sat`.
-This model must consist of definitions specifying all and only the current user-decladarkred function symbols, in the format prescribed by the SMT-LIB standard.
+This model must consist of definitions specifying all and only the current user-declared function symbols, in the format prescribed by the SMT-LIB standard.

-**Result.** The result of a solver is considedarkred erroneous if the response to the **check-sat** command is `unsat`, if the returned model is not well-formed (e.g. does not provide a definition for all the user-decladarkred function symbols), or if the returned model does not satisfy the benchmark.
+**Result.** The result of a solver is considered erroneous if the response to the **check-sat** command is `unsat`, if the returned model is not well-formed (e.g. does not provide a definition for all the user-declared function symbols), or if the returned model does not satisfy the benchmark.

 **Validation.** In order to check that the model satisfies the benchmark, the organizers will use the model validating tool, Dolmen, which can be built using the smtcomp tool.
 It expects as model input a file with the answer to the **check-sat** command followed by the solver response to the **get-model** command.
 The model validator tool will output